cryptopunksnotdead/awesome-cryptopunks-bubble/README.md

 Q: Is the 24×24 Pixel Art Image stored on the blockchain?

 The actual images of the punks are too large to store on the blockchain, so we took a hash of the composite image of all the punks and embeded it into the contract.
-You can verify that the punks being managed by the ethereum contract are the True Official Genuine CryptoPunks™ by calculating an SHA256 hash on the cryptopunks image
-([`punks.png`](i/punks.png) - 2400x2400 - ~830kb) and comparing it to the hash stored in the contract.
+You can verify that the punks being managed by the ethereum contract are the True Official Genuine Matt & John's® punks V2 by calculating an SHA256 hash on the punks image ([`punks.png`](i/punks.png) - 2400x2400 - ~830kb) and comparing it to the hash stored in the contract.

 > When the generator was nearly finished, John Watkinson joined Matt Hall in figuring out how to write the basics
-> of a marketplace into their [Ethereum] contract, so that people could buy and sell Punks.
+> of a marketplace into their [Ethereum] contract, so that people could buy and sell punks.
 >
 > The biggest issue was getting their wares onto the Ethereum blockchain.
 > If they uploaded each face individually, the transaction fees would be far too high.
 > This was a problem.
-If the images weren't themselves on the blockchain, would anyone believe they owned a CryptoPunk?
+If the images weren't themselves on the blockchain, would anyone believe they owned a Matt & John's® punk?
 >  John Watkinson and Matt Hall decided to go with an imperfect solution: a hash.
->  They fed a composite image of all the Punks - the grid of 10,000 [pixel punk] faces - into a hashing algorithm called SHA-256,
+>  They fed a composite image of all the punks - the grid of 10,000 [pixel punk] faces - into a hashing algorithm called SHA-256,
 >  which cranked out a 64-digit [hash] signature.
 >  Matt Hall tucked the number into their [Ethereum] contract.
 >  If anyone tried to tamper with the master image (by, say, transforming the pyrite of a stringy-haired goatee guy into the gold of an alien),